rafa-2112/rafa-2112.github.io/_posts/2024-04-07-Audio-Distortion-Circuit.markdown

 Audio effects are prevalent in music and range in purpose.
 While some are subtle and designed to clean-up signals, others add their own variations.
 One such effect is distortion.

 ## What is distortion?
 Distortion is an alteration that produces a "gritty" tone.
-It is typically achieved by increasing the gain of the audio signal until the peaks surpass the point of saturation.
+It is typically achieved by increasing the gain of the audio signal until the peaks surpass the point of saturation or by diode clipping.
 The video below demonstrates the how distortion affects a clean audio signal.

 <center><iframe width="75%" height="315" src="https://www.youtube.com/embed/7dLArMd-y64?si=eqY3fxMvaLuB1e9L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>